sanazjamloo/project3-travelApp/README.md

 -I can Sign Out at the end of the session so someone else doesn’t mess with my account.

-#Project Requirements

--Have at least 2 models (more if they make sense) – one representing someone using your application (a user), and one that represents the main functional idea for your app
--Use Angular as a front-end framework
-Include sign up/log in functionality, with encrypted passwords & an authorization flow.
-(Using Passport) -Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE -Write Mongo queries using the Mongoose module and interact with your document database.
-Promises will likely make your life easier as you start to build complex queries!
--Include wireframes that you designed during the planning process -Include User Stories
--Include ERDs
--Have semantically clean HTML and CSS
--Be deployed online and accessible to the public via Heroku.

 #Necessary Deliverables

 -A working full-stack application, hosted on Heroku